Mobile mechanics can be cheaper and more convenient than repair shops, but they still have some drawbacks.

 Everyone who owns a car is familiar with the traditional

 mechanic's garage, but recent years have seen the rise of mobile mechanic services.
 These outfits save on the overhead costs of a garage by taking things directly to the customer.
-The benefits of this type of arrangement are numerous and obvious, but it's wise to keep traditional shops in mind when more
+Despite their benefits though, it's still wise to keep traditional shops in mind when more

 Mobile services are quick, convenient and generally cheaper than shops

 YourMechanic offering a sweeter deal for customers than they're used to having from a regular garage.
 If there's an issue with your car, you can call a mobile mechanic and they will come directly to your home to look things over and make the repairs on-site.
-Mobile mechanics operate out of vans that carry a lot of the tools found in traditional mechanic garages.
+Affordable mobile mechanics operate out of vans that carry a lot of the tools found in traditional mechanic garages.

 lower cost than their shop counterparts.
 By saving on the expensive overhead of a physical shop, mobile mechanics may be as much as

 The traditional garage nonetheless offers the fullest service

 damaged and needs fresh parts to replace the old ones, a garage will have a stockpile of parts at hand.
-This won't usually be an issue for garages, but mobile mechanics would need to custom-order the part, thereby significantly increasing the time and cost of the repairs.
+This won't usually be an issue for garages, but mobile mechanics would need to custom-order the part, significantly increasing the time and cost of the repairs.
 For these larger repairs, a mobile mechanic may not have the utilities at hand to do everything.
-Unless your home garage happens to have all of the same tools as a pro shop, it is a given that the convenience will come at least with some cost to what the mechanic is capable of.
+Unless your home garage has all of the same tools as a pro shop, the convenience will come at least with some cost to what the mechanic can do.